 Promoting Easier Digestion

 Because a brown banana is mostly simple sugar, it's easy to digest.
 People with irritable bowel and other digestive ailments may avoid a number of fruits due to the various carbohydrates they contain that wreak havoc on their digestive system, such as causing gas, abdominal pain, constipation or diarrhea.
 But if you have a digestive disorder, you may find brown bananas are more agreeable to your system.
 However, watch for rotten bananas that are too far past their prime.
 If it smells funny, is squishy or shows signs of leaking or mold, it's not fit to eat and should be thrown away.

-A Japanese study published in a 2009 issue of "Food Science and Technology Research" determined that the brown spots on bananas produce a substance called Tumor Necrosis Factor, which breaks down abnormal cells -- including those that cause cancer.
+A Japanese study published in Food Science and Technology Research determined that the black spots on the inside of bananas produce a substance called Tumor Necrosis Factor, which breaks down abnormal cells — including those that cause cancer.
 Brown bananas can't cure cancer, but consuming them might boost your immune function.

 When your bananas turn brown, the obvious solution is to make banana bread.
 However, there are many other things to make with overripe bananas.
 Add mashed bananas to pancake batter to boost potassium.
 Substitute pureed bananas for some of your sugar to add sweetness to your cookies and cakes for a healthier dessert.
 Stir some mashed banana into a warm bowl of oatmeal and add a dash of cinnamon and some chopped nuts to make it even better.
 Blend frozen banana slices to create a simple vegan ice cream or stir the frozen slices into a regular ice cream base